Victor-Evogor/stride_fall/README.md

 ---

 *Built with modern web technologies for smooth gameplay and responsive character customization.
 Challenge yourself to beat your high score while creating the perfect pixel art character!*

+## 🎯 Support Development

+If you enjoy StrideFall and want to support continued development of new features like pet companions and mobile compatibility, consider [sponsoring the project](https://github.com/sponsors/Victor-Evogor).